-Our four very different adventure centres provide opportunities for challenging personal and team development...
+Our three very different adventure centres provide opportunities for challenging personal and team development...

 Maes y Lade Centre